Scheme Rules for the Nationally Accredited Certification Scheme for Individual Gas Fitting Operatives

 Candidates applying for the first time under this scheme will undertake an initial assessment.
 Candidates who are renewing their assessments under this scheme may be eligible to take a re-assessment.

-All formal applications shall be made on the application form provided, which must be complete in all its details before Certification can be processed.
-The application form requires the following information.
+All formal applications shall be made on the Application and Result form – Part 1 provided, which must be complete in all its details before Certification can be processed.
+The application process requires the following information.

 - Candidate name and address